 Key takeaways:

-– The team at Blend were facing high inference costs & scalability challenges on major cloud
+– The team at Blend was facing high inference costs & scalability challenges on major cloud

 providers & local vendors